vincentbernat/pragmatic-debian-packages/README.md

 ### etcd

 This package ships etcd, a key-value store written in Go.
-It ships a systemd service unit and an upstart job.
+It ships a systemd service unit.
 It doesn't come with a `/etc/default/etcd` that would have been handy to have for more customizations.
-It will make the daemon run as `_etcd`.
+It will make the daemon run as `etcd`, relying on systemd to create it.

 ### riemann